MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/deploy-landing-zones-with-terraform.md

 ---
 title: Deploy Azure landing zones by using Terraform
-description: Learn which of the two Terraform approaches is most suited to your scenario when you're deploying Azure landing zones.
+description: Learn which of the two Terraform approaches is more suited to your scenario when you're deploying Azure landing zones.
 author: matt-FFFFFF
 ms.author: mawhi
 ms.date: 04/13/2022